 On January 13, 2017, the FDA released a discussion paper on LDTs which outlined a substantially-revised approach for regulating LDTs.
 According to the 2017 discussion paper, previously marketed LDTs would not be expected to comply with most or all FDA oversight requirements (grandfathering), except for adverse event and malfunction reporting.
-In addition, certain new and significantly modified LDTs would not be expected to comply with pre-market review unless the agency determines certain tests could lead to patient harm.
 Since many LDTs currently on the market would be grandfathered in, pre-market review of new and significantly modified LDTs could be phased-in over a four-year period, as opposed to the nine years proposed in the Framework for Regulatory Oversight draft guidance.
 In addition, tests introduced after the effective date, but before their phase-in date, could continue to be offered during pre-market review.

 The discussion paper notes that FDA will focus on analytical and clinical validity as the basis for marketing authorization.
-The FDA anticipates laboratories that already conduct proper validation should not be expected to experience new costs for validating their tests to support marketing authorization and laboratories that conduct appropriate evaluations would not have to collect additional data to demonstrate analytical validity for FDA clearance or approval.
 The evidence of the analytical and clinical validity of all LDTs would be made publicly available.
 Laboratories developing LDTs would be encouraged to submit prospective change protocols in their pre-market submission that outline specific types of anticipated changes, the procedures that will be followed to implement them and the criteria that will be met prior to implementation.